 However, that’s not how many timeshare presentations go.
-I’ve read horror stories about the high pressure sales pitches and efforts to wear you down mentally so you’ll be willing to buy anything just to get out of there.
-Going to one of these “tours” of the timeshare are often part of the deal when you book a stay at one of these resorts for a highly reduced price.
+I’ve read horror stories about the high-pressure sales pitches and efforts to wear you down mentally so you’ll be willing to buy anything just to get out of there.
+Going to one of these “tours” of the timeshare is often part of the deal when you book a stay at one of these resorts for a highly reduced price.
 It was for this reason that I avoided staying at timeshare resorts, even if I was paying “full price” for the room or booking with points.
 I’ve come to realize that was a mistake.

 During our trip to the Southwest, we stayed at two different timeshare resorts.
 I did this because the first one was in the perfect location (and available with points) and the second one had a fantastic price and amenities we’d need.
 The first resort was the Hyatt Residence Club Sedona, Piñon Pointe.

 Using Hyatt points, I booked a studio room.
 It wasn’t much bigger than a typical hotel room and they tried to cram as much as they could into the space.
 The room was part of a two bedroom lockout unit, so the layout was a bit different from a typical hotel room and the lack of a desk or a table (besides a cocktail table) made eating or working on a computer difficult.
 If you’ve never heard about lockout rooms, they are connecting rooms that can be sold together as a larger two bedroom unit or separately as a studio and one bedroom unit.
 These rooms are typical in timeshares, as they give the resort the opportunity to adjust room inventory as needed.

 The Hyatt Residence Club was in the perfect location in Sedona, within walking distance to the main area of town and provided wonderful views due to its location on top of a hill.